ravinderdeol/brownie-basic-storage/README.md

-# brownie-basic-storage
+# Brownie Basic Storage
-💾 Basic Storage In Brownie
+A basic storage smart contract in Solidity.
+Brownie is used to connect to Ganache (+ Rinkeby)